 Thus, we defined four quality assessment criteria (QA1 – QA4) to be considered when applying the excluding criteria E6, using an approach similar to that in Jamshidi et al. (2012) and based on bibliometric impact information.
-While QA1 uses six general and four specific criteria (Table 4), QA2 uses the ranking of the publications forums, QA3 uses the papers’ citations and QA4 relaxes QA3.
+While QA1 uses four general and four specific criteria (Table 4), QA2 uses the ranking of the publications forums, QA3 uses the papers’ citations and QA4 relaxes QA3.
 Each of these criteria is discussed next.
 QA1 is calculated using the QualityScore given by Equation 1, where the General (G) and Specific (S) assessment factors are summarized in Table 4.
 The result is a numerical quantification to rank the selected studies.

-The third quality assessment criteria (QA3) consider the number of citations for each work.
-Where, one work is considered a high score for articles with more than five citations, a medium score for articles with less than five citations and low score for articles without citations.
-We will use Google Scholar to verify citations.

-However, the QA3 will be unfair to recent work for having fewer citations.
-For these cases, the fourth quality assessment criteria (QA4) analyze, articles from the last five years, which have potentially high relevance, have at least one citation and articles that have not been cited have potential-ly medium relevance.